linkeddatacenter/howto-eBook/README.md

 Each chapter of this book is targeting a different crucial task related to Linked Data.

 ## Why this book
-There are many resources about Linked Data and semantic web technologies.
-Becaouse it Linked Data is now capitalizing more than 10 years of intense reseach, it is easy to find in Internet a lot of great resources that not update with recent web evoltion.
-So I decided to start from the great work made by the Euclid project (now no more active) to collect fresh things and to create a solid learaning base for [LinkedData.Center](http://LinkedData.Center) customers.
+There are many resources about Linked Data and semantic web technologies in the web.
+Because this topic is about more than 10 years of intense reseach, it is frequent to find Internet a lot of good quality resources that are not update with the recent web evolution and/or link dead pages.
+So I decided to start from the great work made by the Euclid project (that now is complete but no more maintained) to collect fresh things and to contribute to build a solid learaning base for [LinkedData.Center](http://LinkedData.Center) customers.

+This book is intended to be lightweight in size (so you can easily download and shared it) so I removed all video contribs (that where embedded  in original Euclid release).
+In next release will try to reintroduce some Youtube videos.
+The size of first compiled ePub release is now 20MB.

 This is a collaborative project, please fill free to add contributions and signal typo and other errors.
 The  compiled e-book, last version,  can be downloaded by free from the [download area of LinkedData.Center](http://subscriptions.linkeddata.center/downloads) (registration required)